2027 New Years Day Polar Bear Swim in English Bay, Vancouver, BC, Canada | StanleyParkVan.com

 The Vancouver Polar Bear Swim is a free family-friendly annual event where thousands of people swim in the chilly waters at English Bay in Vancouver on January 1 to celebrate the new year!

 This event has been a tradition in Vancouver since 1920.
-Check out it's History.
+Check out its History.

 This event is really fun!
 For some it is a big party carrying over from their New Year's Eve party!
 Many people dress up in costumes for the swim.